Pregnancy and the Flu

 Influenza ("the flu") is a respiratory illness caused by the influenza virus.
 It usually occurs during winter months from October through May.
 Symptoms of the flu typically involve:

 - Muscle aches

 - Sore throat

-The Flu and Pregancy
+The Flu and Pregnancy

 Pregnancy decreases your ability to fight off and avoid infections.
 The flu can be very harmful for you and your baby.
 A pregnant woman who gets the flu is at risk for serious complications.
 Pregnant women with the flu also have a greater chance for serious problems for their unborn baby, including premature labor and delivery.